lynnfaraday/aresmush.com/tutorials/config/demographics.md

 ## demographics

 You are able to specify all of the demographics you're going to use.

-{% tip %}
+Some tips:

 * Use all-lowercase names!
 These are going to be converted into code variables, and lowercase is important.
 * Don't use demographic names that conflict with other commands (like 'job').
 * Demographics will be displayed in character profiles in the order you enter them.
-{% endtip %}

 ### required_properties